bcgov/sso-keycloak/wiki/Alerts-and-Us.md

 # Alerts and Us
 Here's an overview of our Service Levels and Metrics on our acknowledge and response times:
 ## Service Levels
 We often get questions about our Service Level Agreement and over the years we've come to realize the answer is not that simple.
-This an attempt to plain language the our Service Levels, other systems that impact our SLA as we are a subset of a larger system, our approach to keeping systems stable and reliable, and our future thinking.
+This an attempt to plain language  our Service Levels, other systems that impact our SLA as we are a subset of a larger system, our approach to keeping systems stable and reliable, and our future thinking.

 ## What is our Service
-Our service, the Pathfinder SSO ensures that our Keycloak server acts as an Open ID Connect [OIDC](https://openid.net/connect/) based Identity Provider, mediating with an enterprise user directory or 3rd-party SSO providers for identity information and applications via standards-based tokens and identity assertions.
+Our service, the Pathfinder SSO ensures that our Keycloak server acts as an [Open ID Connect OIDC](https://openid.net/connect/) based Identity Provider, mediating with an enterprise user directory or 3rd-party SSO providers for identity information and applications via standards-based tokens and identity assertions.

 Specifically, we make use of the Red Hat SSO v 7.6.1.GA